History of the Peshmerga: Iraq War (2003–2011)

 The Peshmerga linked up with the CIA's Special Activities Division (SAD) and the U.S. Military's 10th Special Forces Group and prepared the battle space for conventional U.S. Military forces throughout Iraq.
 The first step was evicting the Ansar al-Islam from their enclave around the village of Biyara.
 This battle happened prior to the invasion in February 2003 and was carried out with officers from SAD and the U.S. Army's 10th Special Forces Group.
 Most Ansar al-Islam fighters were killed during this operation, but some escaped to Iran and later regrouped in Iraq as the Ansar al-Sunnah.

 US and Peshmerga spokesmen also claimed to have uncovered a chemical weapons facility at Sargat, the only facility of its type discovered in the Iraq War, which could not have been unnoticed by the government of Saddam Hussein.

 In addition, this team led the Peshmerga against Saddam's forces in the north.
 Their efforts kept the 5th Corps of Saddam's Army in place to defend against the Kurds rather than move to contest the coalition force coming from the south.
-The efforts of the SAD Paramilitary Officers and 10th Special Forces Group with the Kurds, likely saved hundreds if not thousands of lives of the coalition service men and women during and after the invasion.
+The efforts of the SAD Paramilitary Officers and 10th Special Forces Group with the Kurds likely saved hundreds, if not thousands, of lives of the coalition service members during and after the invasion.

 As an ally of the US-led coalition, Peshmerga forces fought side by side with American troops in the Iraq War in Iraqi Kurdistan.
-Since that time the Peshmerga have assumed full responsibility for the security of the Kurdish areas of Northern Iraq.
+Since that time, the Peshmerga have assumed full responsibility for the security of the Kurdish areas of Northern Iraq.
 In late 2004, when Arab Iraqi Police and Iraqi National Guard (ING) units in the city of Mosul collapsed in the face of an insurgent uprising, Kurdish Peshmerga battalions, who had recently been converted into ING forces, led the counter-attack alongside US military units.
 To this day, there are a number of Kurdish battalions of former Peshmerga in the Iraqi Army serving in Northern Iraq.
 These units are mostly part of the reformed 2nd Division, stationed in Mosul.

 In early 2005 it was speculated by Newsweek magazine that Peshmerga forces would be trained by the US to take on Sunni rebels in Iraq.
 A recent CBS News report places their number at 375,000.